sneakysneak/docs/pages/managing-cyclr/subaccounts.md

 Within your customers' Accounts, it's now possible to set up **Sub Accounts**.

-Sub-Accounts are a way of organising multiple related accounts.
+Sub Accounts are a way of organising multiple related accounts.

-You may for example want an account for a bookstore chain, and a sub-account for each location.
+You may for example want an account for a bookstore chain, and a sub account for each location.

 Each account will have access to any installed connectors in its *parent* account.

-#### Setting up a Sub-Account
+#### Setting up a Sub Account

-To set up a Sub-Account you would:
+To set up a Sub Account you would:

 1. Go to **Console** > **Accounts** > **Account Management**

-2. Identify the **Account** within which you wish to make a **Sub-Account**.
+2. Identify the **Account** within which you wish to make a **Sub Account**.
 In the **Sub Accounts** column for this Account, click the number of **Sub Accounts** (this will likely be 0).

 3. Click **Add New Sub Account**.

 4. You can now set up a **Sub Account** just as you would any **Account**.

+#### Task Usage in Sub Accounts

+Your Cyclr Console displays Task Usage for each Sub Account in the same wasy as standard Accounts.

+Sub Accounts Task Usage is not included within their parent Account's Task Usage.